THE LOCALS’ GUIDE TO OSLO

 Hindsbo’s tips for cultural experiences in Oslo

 Culture by the Oslofjord: Many of Oslo’s most exciting cultural attractions can be found along the harbour promenade, a five-kilometre stretch that runs from Filipstad to Sørenga.
 A few highlights to explore are the MUNCH, the modern art museum Astrup Fearnley, Oslo City Hall, Oslo Opera House, and the main library Deichman Bjørvika.
-Don't forget the National Museum that opened in 2022!
+Don't forget the National Museum.

 Pit stop: Enjoy a tasty and reasonably priced meal in the Vippa food hall, just by the fjord.

-The National Museum: In June 2022, a revamped National Museum opened its doors to exhibition areas that cover a total of 10,000 square metres in 90 rooms.
+The National Museum: The National Museum cover a total of 10,000 square metres in 90 rooms.
 Dive into art, design, and architectural goodies from the classical age up to our time.
-Be sure to check out Lyshallen, a brand new showroom with a seven-metre-high ceiling.
+Be sure to check out Lyshallen, a showroom with a seven-metre-high ceiling.
 The museum also has a roof terrace, where visitors can get a drink or something to eat while they enjoy a grand view of Oslo City Hall, Akershus Fortress, and the fjord.

 The sound of music: Treat yourself to a performance at The Norwegian Opera and Ballet in Bjørvika.
 And remember that Oslo has a highly regarded philharmonic orchestra.
 Their magnificent concerts are internationally renowned and definitely worth a listen.